 Requirements for Candidacy for G.E.D.
 (High School Equivalency Exam)

 Any student who is 16 years of age or older, has 6 or fewer high school credits, will not complete 12th grade by the age of 19, and has attended Gateway Academy for a minimum of 6 months is considered a candidate for the GED track.
-Students must try to get to the 10th grade level before beginning the GED track.
+Students must try to get to the 10th-grade level before beginning the GED track.
 GED testing is administered at the Washington County Technical School.
-GED testing is conducted on a monthly basis.
+GED testing is conducted monthly.